rbmarliere/blog/_posts/2023-10-08-better-workflow.markdown

 ## Kdump

-Recently I was looking into a [bug][pvr2_bug] that is a racing problem.
+Recently I was looking into a bug that is a concurrency problem.
 That means that, although the reproducer provided can in fact reproduce the problem, it happens at random times.
 That means you are probably gonna have to wait for a long time.
-So as much as the *gdb* workflow presented on the [last post][simple-workflow] is very useful, for bugs like this it can be quite painful.
+So as much as the *gdb* workflow presented in the [last post][simple-workflow] is very useful, for bugs like this it can be quite painful.
 Using [Kdump][kdump-doc] and the [crash utility][crash] enabled me to inspect the system state at any time without having to depend on a running virtual machine.

 I went through this [excellent presentation][postmortem] by Steve Rostedt and I must say, it took me a while to grasp the process and setup everything.
 But its a very good tool to have, sometimes.
 Hopefully I can help you save some time.
 The first thing you need is to build a "crash" kernel.
-This is the kernel that it's going to replace the running kernel after a panic.
+This is the kernel that it's going to replace the system kernel after a panic.
 Here is what I did:

 {% highlight bash %}
 #!/bin/bash